akomis/diploma-project/README.md

 * Fixed `GetPoseL(api)` function, which returns the position of the sliding rail (if there is one connected to the robot), by importing the math library which is required for the needs of the function, however not imported by default.
 ### Improvements
 * `loadX()` function to replace `load()` that implements loading individual dll (DobotDll.dll instances) for each connected device in order to enable parallel connection with multiple dobots.
 In addition to that a "connections" list is maintained by the API to include all connected devices (their dll).
 This function is not meant to be called explicitly.
 * `ConnectDobotX(port)` function to replace `api = dType.load(); state = dType.ConnectDobot(api, port, baudrate)` for connecting to a Dobot Magician device.
-The main improvement this change provides is that through its implementation, by utilizing the `loadX()` improvement, it allows parallel connections to Dobot Magicians and removes the need to issue it separately.
+The main improvement this change provides is that through its implementation, by utilizing the `loadX()`, it allows parallel connections to Dobot Magicians and also removes the need to issue it separately.
 When using the default API this model is not feasible and multiple Dobot Magicians can be connected concurrently with a switching overhead of approximately 0.3 seconds per switch.
 Apart from the performance benefits this function provides, it is also a more readable and convenient option for connecting a Dobot Magician device as all the standardized procedures are included either in the function or through default arguments.
 Example of use:
 ```python
 dobot0, state0 = dTypeX.ConnectDobotX("192.168.43.4")
 dobot1, state1 = dTypeX.ConnectDobotX("192.168.43.5")